 The Manager, Database Marketing, will oversee the production and execution of database marketing campaigns to meet the Museum’s goals of increasing engagement, attendance, and revenue.

-In conjunction with the Senior Manager of Database Marketing and program stakeholders, design and execute marketing campaigns that support both individual and institutional priorities and objectives.
+In conjunction with the Senior Manager of Database Marketing and program stakeholders, design and execute e-mail and print marketing campaigns that support both individual and institutional priorities and objectives.
+Leveraging the Tessitura database for distribution through e-mail, we and print.

-Work with stakeholders in Education, Public Programs, Retail, Music, Special Events and other departments to implement campaigns that meet their objectives.
+Work with stakeholders in Membership, External Relations, Gallery Learning, Community Events, Publications and other departments to implement campaigns that meet their objectives.

 Coordinate with stakeholders, Creative and Interactive Media, Purchasing, and other departments to ensure projects are kept on schedule.

-Manage all aspects of campaign production and execution, including gathering assets (either by creating them or gathering them from other parties), design (either directly or through Creative Services), production, audience segmentation, approvals, quality control, delivery, and content recommendations based performance metrics.
+Manage all aspects of campaign production and execution, including gathering assets (either by creating them or gathering them from other parties), design (either directly or through Creative Services), production, audience segmentation within the database, approvals, quality control, delivery, and content recommendations based performance metrics.

 Ensure supporting assets (e.g., web landing pages, short urls, etc.) are up-to-date and coordinate with campaigns (either directly or through other parties).